 This recommendation focuses on the distinction between general and specific permits, and considers intermediate permits as well.
 It does not specify situations in which exemptions are appropriate or evaluate the extent to which general permits may be preferable to exemptions.
-Marketable permits, in which permits are bought and traded by regulated entities, may prove beneficial to agencies in many circumstances, but marketable permits largely fall outside the scope of this recommendation.10
+Marketable permits, in which permits are bought and traded by regulated entities, may also prove beneficial to agencies, the regulated community, and the public in many circumstances.10

 General and specific permitting differ in both the system used to issue the permit and in the way permits are issued under the system.
-In specific permitting, the agency issues a rule outlining the process and standards for obtaining permits, after which regulated entities apply for permits and the agency reviews the submissions, often with public input and judicial review.11
+In specific permitting, the agency issues a rule outlining the process and standards for obtaining permits, after which regulated entities apply for permits and the agency reviews the submissions, often with public input and judicial review.
+In general permitting, the agency often promulgates a rule outlining the precise conditions under which regulated entities may take advantage of the permit.
+This approach imposes significant burdens on the agency upfront; however, once in place the process of permitting is relatively streamlined and sometimes provides fewer opportunities for public input and judicial review.
+Although some agencies have traditionally relied primarily on specific permits, general permits may offer agencies advantages in efficiency or resource use.